 You’ll need to make sure there is enough demand in your local market before you start to import goods for resale.
-Identify your potential target customers and conduct a survey among them to get a feel for whether importing will be profitable.
+Identify your potential target customers and conduct a survey to get a feel for whether importing will be profitable.
 If there is limited demand, you could end up sitting on a pile of stock that you’re not able to sell and making a loss on the deal.

 Before you spend time, effort, or money on further research, you should make sure you’re allowed to import the goods you plan to bring into New Zealand.
-There are a number of restrictions placed on items you can import.
-These range from outright prohibitions, which would apply to things like chemicals or medicines, to restrictions on particular products or items from particular countries.
+There are a number of restrictions on items you can import.
+These range from outright prohibitions, which apply to things like chemicals or medicines, to restrictions on particular products or items from particular countries.

 There are also special rules that apply to importing cars, which involve the New Zealand Transport Agency.

 You’ll need to find out all the costs and charges you’ll need to pay before you place an order with an overseas company.
 These costs could include:

-You’ll probably need to identify the correct customs clearance tariff for the goods you want to import to find out how much you will need to pay in customs and duties.
+You’ll probably need to identify the correct customs clearance tariff for the goods you want to import to find out how much you will need to pay in customs duties.
 You’ll probably also need to supply the country of origin of the goods and the value (excluding shipping), to calculate the correct amount payable.

 Once you have an idea of the final landed cost of an item, you’ll be able to check whether importing will be a cost-effective option for your business.
 There are a lot of additional charges you’ll need to pay over and above the cost per unit from a factory overseas, and these can add up.
 You’ll want to be able to make a reasonable return on investment after all these costs have been taken into account.

 The second reason is that importing ties up working capital.
 The person you’re buying from will either ask for payment upfront or ask for a letter of credit or some other payment guarantee from your bank.
-This means you can’t access the money or use it to run your business in between placing the order and paying for it, which can spread over a number of months for some orders.
+This means you can’t access the money or use it to run your business in the time between placing the order and paying for it, which can spread over a number of months for some orders.

-Run a cash flow forecast to make sure you can still manage to run your business effectively while you have money tied up for import orders.
+Run a cash flow forecast to make sure you can still afford to run your business effectively while you have money tied up for import orders.
 Speak to your accountant, bank manager, or financial adviser to double check you haven’t overlooked anything important.

-There are more risks associated with importing than buying locally and you need to be aware of these to manage them effectively.
-These include the following quality and delivery concerns.
+There are more risks associated with importing than buying locally, and you need to be aware of these to manage them effectively.
+These include the following quality and delivery concerns:

-Exchange rate fluctuations are another potential risk that you could be exposed to as an importer.
+Exchange rate fluctuations are another potential risk you could be exposed to as an importer.
 You’re probably buying goods priced in a foreign currency, which means exchange rate fluctuation can affect the final amount you’ll end up paying in New Zealand dollars.
 The rate could move in your favour or against you.

 There are a few ways you can deal with this: